Ancient Greek sculpture: Painting of sculpture

-Ancient Greek sculptures were originally painted bright colors; they only appear white today because the original pigments have deteriorated.
-References to painted sculptures are found throughout classical literature, including in Euripides's Helen in which the eponymous character laments, "If only I could shed my beauty and assume an uglier aspect/The way you would wipe color off a statue."
-Some well-preserved statues still bear traces of their original coloration and archaeologists can reconstruct what they would have originally looked like.
+Ancient Greek sculptures were originally painted in multiple colours; they appear colourless today only because the original pigments have deteriorated.
+References to painted sculptures are found in classical literature, including in Euripides's Helen, in which the eponymous character laments, "If only I could shed my beauty and assume an uglier aspect / The way you would wipe colour off a statue."
+Some well-preserved statues still bear traces of pigments and archaeologists can reconstruct what they may have originally looked like.